 You’ve read influencer marketing tips and how-to guides from experts.
-But there’s only so much you can learn from instructions alone.
+But there’s only so much you can learn about social media marketing from instructions alone.

 From successful influencer marketing case studies, you can learn a lot about what to do, and how to do it effectively.
-Check out ten of the best influencer marketing campaigns with amazing results below.
+Check out ten case studies of the best influencer marketing campaigns with amazing results below.

 Case Study #1: RESCUE

 RESCUE wanted to promote their range of natural remedies, with a focus on driving awareness about the products, and driving product trials.

 They also provided their readers with a little bit of information about the products, and promoted the, “buy one, get one free,” coupon.

-The brand saw a 258% increase in their Instagram following, and also managed to be the #4 nationally trending topic on Twitter during the campaign.
+The brand saw a 258% increase in their Instagram following, and also managed to be the #4 nationally trending topic on Twitter during the influencer marketing campaign.

 Case Study #2: Bigelow Tea

 For the campaign, influencers incorporated Bigelow tea into their content in different ways.
 Some created original recipes using it, and others turned the packaging into DIY art.

-With the help of their influencer marketing campaign, the total media value for Bigelow Tea increased more than threefold, and the brand experienced an 18.5% increase in sales.
+With the help of their influencer marketing strategy, the total media value for Bigelow Tea increased more than threefold, and the brand experienced an 18.5% increase in sales.

 Case Study #3: Leesa.com

 Since they only sell online, online reviews were the best way for the company to prove that their products are worth the investment.

-The goal was to reach people who were interested in buying a new mattress, and women who were searching for interior design and DIY tips online.
+The goal was to reach everyday people who were interested in buying a new mattress, and women who were searching for interior design and DIY tips online.

 Leesa used two main tactics: